 I.B.9.
 MEMBERS-AT-LARGE ON STANDING COMMITTEES

-- 1. All three of the standing committees of Board (Internal Affairs, Capital & Finance, and Experience & Training) may have one voting member-at-large on the committee.
+- 1. All four of the standing committees of Board (Internal Affairs, Capital & Finance, Experience & Training, and External Affairs) may have one voting member-at-large on the committee.

 - 3. Applications will be solicited from the Membership with descriptions and applications written by the respective committee and sent out to the general membership.
-The members-at-large will be compensated at the workshift rate per hour of committee meeting.
-Compensation will be capped at 30 hours per contract period.
+The members-at-large will be compensated at the workshift rate per hour of committee meeting and per hour of committee related work completed outside of committee meetings.
+Compensation will be capped at 60 hours per contract period.
+They are each required to maintain and update a timesheet.
+This timesheet will be shared with their unit's President at the beginning of the semester and will be made available for the purview of the unit's membership anytime throughout the semester.
+This timesheet is to be reviewed, amended, and approved by the Vice President of the standing Committee the member-at-large is on every month of each semester.

 - 4. The term of a member-at-large will be one contract period.